iamkrishnaagarwal/dog-breed-identifier/README.md

 ## Dataset

 The dataset used for training the model consists of **10,000+ images** of various dog breeds, allowing the model to learn unique features and characteristics.
-The dataset is publicly available and can be accessed [here](link_to_dataset).
+The dataset is publicly available and can be accessed [here]([link_to_dataset](https://www.kaggle.com/datasets/dilakshanchandrasena/dog-breed-classification)).

 ## Requirements